saltstack/salt-get-started/ssh/connect.md

 ## Tutorial - Create a Roster File and Connect

 Let's add a roster file and then run a test command.
-Make sure you are in the Salt SSH directory you created previously (`~/salt-ssh`) and you have activated the virtual environment (`source venv/bin/activate`).
+Make sure you are in the Salt SSH directory that you created previously (`~/salt-ssh`) and you have activated the virtual environment (`source venv/bin/activate`).

 #.
 Create a `salt-ssh/roster` text file and save connection details for each agentless system: